f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

-An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program for potential dissidents of global governnment (deep state)).
+An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights).
 All about RNM (Remote Neural Monitoring), Electronic Harassments, Electronic Tortures, Cyber Harassments and Gaslighting.

 <!-- description -->